Brndon/LimitMonitor/README.md

+#***This repo has been deprecated and will no longer be updated.
+Please use https://github.com/awslabs/aws-limit-monitor for the latest project updates.***

 # LimitMonitor

 We have created a CloudFormation template that you can run to start receiving alerts with just a couple of clicks.
 You can configure the LimitMonitor to alert you as you are approaching limits, all via Scheduled Lambda functions, so there is no additional infrastructure to monitor.